 Does your website make you the most obvious choice for resolving their health problems?
 If you’re unsure of the answer, check out our comprehensive article on how to design a great healthcare website.

-Content marketing & educational content is the smartest way to attract new patients and customers for your healthcare business in 2019
+Content marketing and educational content is the smartest way to attract new patients and customers for your healthcare business in 2019

 And that’s where any healthcare marketer can come in, creating amazing content and saving the day by getting your brand in front of the right audience at the right time.